 2. When you're ready to place the overlay onto the broadcast click Overlay button.

--This process is the same for all overlays.
-All overlays need to be dragged over to the Overlay Preview Window - except the Control Panel and the Network Control Panel.
+- This process is the same for all overlays.
+All overlays need to be dragged over to the Overlay Preview Window - except the Control Panels (sport, team and network).